TuragaLab/flybody/README.md

    ```

 2. The `flybody` library can be installed in one of three modes.
 Core installation: minimal installation for experimenting with the
    fly model in MuJoCo or with dm_control task environments.
-ML dependencies such as Tensorflow and Acme are not included and policy rollouts and
-   training are not supported.
+ML dependencies such as [Tensorflow](https://github.com/tensorflow/tensorflow) and [Acme](https://github.com/google-deepmind/acme) are not included and policy rollouts and training are not automatically supported.
    ```bash
    pip install -e .
    ```